rlperez/kablamo.me/src/posts/2024/2024-11-27-gameball-review.md

 You better really want a trackball, but if you do, it may be worth it.
 Pound for pound just about any $40 mouse will match or exceed this device.
 The reality is that most people won't use a mouse in such a way to ever really utilize the sensitive sensors of today.
 The sampling rate of 1000Hz is enough into the sweet spot for high dpi 4k screens and still responding well enough for fast paced game play.
 The other trackballs with this capability are similarly priced with the L-Trac which is currently $160 and the Ploopy Classic currently $149 with the USD/CAD exchange rate.

 ### Loud
-I personally don't mind however these buttons click extremely loud compared to my other mice.
-The noise was significant enough that I debated swapping them out since I have spare switches for my own trackball [project](/blog/diy-trackball-or-why-parts-so-far).
+Many won't mind, however these buttons click extremely loud compared to other mice that I have owned.
+The noise was significant enough that I debated swapping them out since I have spare switches for my own [trackball project](/blog/diy-trackball-or-why-parts-so-far).

 ## The Ugly
 * Didn't last even 6 months

 ### Didn't last even 6 months
 This is really disappointing.
 In the last week it seemed to be swapping the left and right click buttons from one side to the other.
 You can manually do this by holding two buttons down for a certain period so I would reset it.
 Then it didn't reset anymore.
 It was just permanently lefthanded configuration.
-Attempting to sort this out I flashed the firmware again but now it is completely bricked.
+Attempting to sort this out a reflash of the firmware was performed but resulted in completely bricking the GameBall.

-At this point I am unsure if they are going to replace it but we will see what the future holds.
+At this point it is unknown if they are going to replace it but the warranty should still be valid.
 This device is far too expensive to have such little longevity.
+Considering the incredibly short lifespan it would be hard to recommend the cost of this device.